History of Cornell SCE

 July 7, 1958

 Cornell offers its first programs for high school students during the 1950s.
-In 1958, Cornell Professor Walter Pauk launches the High School Reading Improvement Program, which invites high school juniors and seniors to Cornell during the summer to "develop the reading skills and study techniques which will bring them success in college."
-This program is the seed for what is now known as Cornell University Summer College, which as of 2019 hosts about 1,500 high school students from all over the world.
+In 1958, Cornell Professor Walter Pauk, the inventor of the Cornell Note-Taking System, launches the High School Reading Improvement Program, which invites high school juniors and seniors to Cornell during the summer to "develop the reading skills and study techniques which will bring them success in college."
+This program is the seed for what is now known as Cornell University Precollege Studies, which as of 2020 hosted more than 2,340 high school students from all over the world.

 July 1, 1968